Heron Island (Queensland): History

 There is no evidence of Indigenous presence or activity on Heron Island; it is over 65 km from the Australian mainland.

 The island was discovered on 12 January 1843 by a Royal Navy expedition comprising the corvette HMS Fly and the cutter Bramble.
 The expedition, commanded by Captain Francis Blackwood, was engaged in surveying the eastern edge of the Great Barrier Reef to map out detailed plans for safe passages within the reef.

 The island was named by Lieutenant Charles Bampfield Yule, the commander of Bramble.

 The island did not become inhabited until the early 20th century when a turtle cannery was established.
 The aim was to profit from the seasonal influx of green turtles, but the venture soon found it difficult to keep the business afloat.
 Other attempts at establishing fisheries were abandoned.

 In 1932 Captain Christian Poulsen, engaged in bringing fishing parties to the reef, realised the potential of the island as a tourist attraction.
 In 1936 he bought the lease of the island for £290.
 On 11 September 1943, the entire island was declared a National Park.

 Land use

 Heron Island Resort

-Heron Island Resort, operated by The Aldesta Group, is located in the north-west corner of the island.
+Heron Island Resort, operated by the Aldesta Group, is located in the north-west corner of the island.
 The resort is a popular getaway for scuba diving and snorkelling and accommodates up to 300 guests and 100 staff members.
-In March 2012 Heron Island Resort was featured in the BBC's nature TV series, Great Barrier Reef.
+It was owned by P&O before being sold to Voyages Hotels & Resorts in 2004.
+In March 2012 Heron Island Resort was featured in the BBC's nature TV series Great Barrier Reef.